Russia Steps Up Diplomatic Efforts To Stop Latest Nagorno-Karabakh Fighting

 U.S., Russian, and French officials have been holding talks in Geneva to try to halt the fighting and avert a wider war in the South Caucasus.

-Azeri Foreign Minister Jeyhun Bayramov was due to attend the session on October 8, but no information was available about results of his meeting, according to Reuters, which said no direct meetings have been scheduled between Armenia and Azerbaijan.
+Azerbaijani Foreign Minister Jeyhun Bayramov was due to attend the session on October 8, but no information was available about the results of his meeting, according to Reuters, which said no direct talks have been scheduled between Armenia and Azerbaijan.

 Russian Prime Minister Mikhail Mishustin was also part of the diplomat effort on October 8.
-He spoke by phone with his Azeri counterpart, Prime Minister Ali Asadov, to underscore the importance of stabilizing the situation and restarting negotiations seeking a political and diplomatic settlement, according to TASS.
+He spoke by telephone with his Azerbaijani counterpart, Prime Minister Ali Asadov, to underscore the importance of stabilizing the situation and restarting negotiations seeking a political and diplomatic settlement, according to TASS.

 Renewed clashes between Azerbaijan and Armenia over Nagorno-Karabakh erupted on September 27.
 The fighting, which has involved the use of heavy artillery, warplanes, and drones, has continued despite numerous international calls for a cease-fire.

-Residents of the town of Susha said that the Holy Savior Cathedral sustained exterior and interior damage after being hit twice within several hours.
+Residents of the town of Shushi said that the Holy Savior Cathedral sustained exterior and interior damage after being hit twice within several hours.

-An RFE/RL correspondent reported that women and children were inside the cathedral at the time of the first shelling, but nobody was wounded.
+An RFE/RL correspondent reported that women and children were inside the cathedral at the time of the first shelling, but nobody was injured.

 Three Russian journalists were reportedly wounded in the second attack.
 One of them was said to be hospitalized in critical condition.

-Also known as the Ghazanchetsots Cathedral, the 19th century building is part of the Armenian Apostolic Church.
-It is perched on a strategic clifftop in Susha just a few kilometers south of Stepanakert -- Nagorno-Karabakh’s largest city.
+Also known as the Ghazanchetsots Cathedral, the 19th-century building is part of the Armenian Apostolic Church.
+It is perched on a strategic cliff top in Shushi just a few kilometers south of Stepanakert -- Nagorno-Karabakh’s largest city.

 Azerbaijan's Defense Ministry denied attacking the cathedral, saying its army "doesn't target historical, cultural, especially religious buildings and monuments."